 Me: He should – it’s Jeremy Bulloch.

-Me: If you can successfully guess which iconic role he is known for, I will watch Ally McBeal with you from the beginning; I’ll even start a blog called Adventures With My Wife in a Mixed-Sex Toilet.
-Although, on second thoughts, that would probably get us both sacked.
-Anyway, go ahead, guess.
+Me: If you can guess which iconic role he’s best known for, I’ll watch Ally McBeal with you from the very beginning.
+I’ll even start a blog called Adventures with the Wife in a Mixed-Sex Toilet.
+Although, on second thought, that would probably get us both sacked.
+Anyway, go ahead, have a guess.

-And then – completely out of nowhere – we get an eyeful of Hartnell in an Edwardian swim suit.
-I still can’t quite believe I just typed that.
+And then – completely out of the blue – we get an eyeful of William Hartnell in an Edwardian swimsuit.
+I still can’t believe I just typed that.

 Sue: Whoah!
 What the **** was THAT?
-Forget the Daleks, THAT was the scariest thing in Doctor Who so far.
+Forget the Daleks, THAT’S the scariest thing in Doctor Who so far.
 No contest.
 Good grief.

 The Search

-Sue: He’s not an actor!
+Sue: He isn’t an actor!
 No wonder he doesn’t want to show his face – he’s too ashamed!
 No, hang on, I’m sure the actor changed when the camera cut and they went through those doors.
-I think they had to replace someone at the last-minute and they tried to cover it up.
+I think they had to replace him at the last-minute and they tried to cover it up.
 Badly.

 Bloody hell, is she right?
-I honestly don’t know whether she’s channeling Andrew Pixely or she’s just gone mad, seeing patterns in things that aren’t there.
+I honestly don’t know whether she’s channelling Andrew Pixley or she’s just gone mad, seeing patterns in things that aren’t really there.
 Answers on a postcard, please.

 Sue: I’m really warming to Vicki.
 She’s a massive improvement on Susan.
-She’s having a good story and she is articulating many of the emotions I have when I watch this.
+She’s articulating the same emotions I feel as I watch this.
 She’s criticising the rebels for being ineffectual idiots for a start.
 You know, I’m sure they’re taking the piss.

 The Final Phase